chetanrakheja/chetanrakheja/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hi 👋, I'm Chetan Rakheja</h1>
-I'm a Experienced ISTQB Certified Software Test Engineer(QA) with 3 Years of experience in both Manual and Automation Testing in the Mobile Finance Domain.
-Experienced in API Testing, WEB testing, and Mobile App Testing.
-Experience in automated testing with Selenium Java & Appium Java.
+I'm an Experienced ISTQB Certified Software Test Engineer(QA) with 4+ Years of experience in both Manual and Automation Testing in the Mobile Finance Domain.
+Experienced in API Testing, WEB testing, and Mobile App Testing, Backend Testing.
+Experience in automated testing with Selenium Java, Appium Java, and Pytest using python.
 I'm passionate about ensuring the quality of software by identifying and preventing bugs and errors.

 <h2>🔭 Current Work</h2>
 Currently, I'm working as a software tester.
 My responsibilities include creating test cases, performing manual and automated testing, and collaborating with developers to ensure that software meets the required standards of quality.
-Also, I am about to complete my Master of computer applications

 <h2>🌱 Learning and Development</h2>
 I'm constantly learning and improving my skills to stay up-to-date with the latest technologies and trends in software testing.
 I'm particularly interested in learning more about automation testing frameworks such as Selenium and Appium.
-I am also working on pytest framework for testing backend applications
+I am also working on Pytest framework for testing backend applications

 <h2>📄 Resume</h2>